-The curricula in the Virginia Commonwealth University Department of Electrical and Computer Engineering closely link technical fundamentals with team project building, business principles and societal issues.
+The curricula in the Virginia Commonwealth University Department of Electrical and Computer Engineering closely link technical fundamentals with team project building, business principles, and societal issues.
 The programs foster a willingness to learn concepts and ideas from diverse disciplines both within and outside of electrical and computer engineering, as well as communications and leadership skills.

 Advising is an important part of the registration process.
 All students must see their academic adviser before class registration for the following semester.
-The School of Engineering places an academic hold on the student’s record that can only be removed after meeting with their academic adviser.
+The College of Engineering places an academic hold on the student’s record that can only be removed after meeting with their academic adviser.
 The adviser will assist students with choosing the appropriate classes to ensure that all prerequisites have been met.

 As a student in the electrical or computer engineering program, refer to this page for the necessary advising forms.
 Once the forms have been completed, schedule an appointment with the academic adviser.
 Please stop by the ECE main office, 601 W. Main St., Room 203, if any questions arise.

 - Electrical and computer engineering courses

 - Computer engineering flow chart

 Many useful forms related to student records and registration are available at http://rar.vcu.edu/forms, including:

 - Change of Major/Concentration/Minor

 - Historical Repeat Course Option